qasim-ali0/qasim-ali0.github.io/_projects/world_model_crl.md

 - **Limited** in quantity and diversity

 This creates a barrier to training effective autonomous agents for real-world applications in robotics, scientific experimentation, and complex task automation.

----

-## Proposed Solution

-**WM-CRL Architecture:** The project introduces World Model Contrastive Reinforcement Learning, which augments *Contrastive Reinforcement Learning (CRL)* with representations from a *predictive world model*.

-### Key Components

-**Contrastive Reinforcement Learning (CRL)** serves as the foundation—an actor-critic framework where:

-- The **critic** evaluates whether state-action pairs lead toward goals
-- The **actor** selects actions that move closer to goal states
-- **Contrastive representation learning** enables learning from diverse, suboptimal data

-**World Model Integration:** A world model is trained to predict future state embeddings from past state-action pairs, thereby learning the **underlying dynamics** of how environments evolve.
-These learned representations are integrated into CRL's actor-critic framework.

-### Why This Works

-The world model's training objective focuses purely on **environment dynamics**, meaning it can learn from any demonstrations—expert or otherwise.
-By providing CRL with structured understanding of how actions influence future states, WM-CRL helps agents:

-- Better comprehend environment mechanics
-- Select actions more strategically
-- Reach goal states faster and more reliably

----

 <!-- WM-CRL Stills -->
 <section id="wmcrl-stills" class="container my-5">